ghodss/kubernetes-macosx-development/README.md

  * Enable the ability to run a kubernetes cluster using hack/local-up-cluster.sh.
  * Use Docker in the VM for building and releasing Kubernetes by forwarding Docker's port (2375) to localhost, thereby eliminating the need for boot2docker.

-Note that when you use this setup, all compiled binaries that Kubernetes uses will be compiled for Linux and therefore incompabile on Mac.
-E.g., cluster/kubecfg.sh is now only usable in the VM.

 # Getting started

 Git clone this repo then run `vagrant up` inside.
 That should be it.
 If you want to tweak the config, copy `config.sample.rb` to `config.rb` and make any modifications you like.